Note: Does not contain any code done as part of company projects.

 A basic implementation of inverse kinematics using the Cyclic Co-ordinate Descent in which we just solve 1 DOF inverse kinematics problem repeatedly up the chain.

-This is a volumetric renderer i created as project in CIS-560, Computer Graphics class.
 Here I basically had a voxel grid of 100*100*100 cells all of which had some density associated to them.
 Then i basically did a ray march for each pixel and calculated the color value for each pixel corresponding to the grid cells the ray encounters on its way and their respective densities.
 It was coded in C++.